kolenaIO/kolena/docs/advanced-usage/set-up-natural-language-search.md

 This builds off the data uploaded in the [age_estimation](https://github.com/kolenaIO/kolena/tree/trunk/examples/age_estimation) example workflow, and is best run after this data has been uploaded to your Kolena platform.

-## How to Enabling Natural Language and Search on Kolena
+## How to Set Up Natural Language Search

 Uploading embeddings to Kolena can be done in three simple steps: